Frogworks-Interactive/PluginRepository/README.md

 # PluginRepository
-custom FFXIV plugin repository from Frogworks Interactive, a internet-based software company and provider in the tri-state area.
+custom FFXIV plugin repository from Frogworks Interactive, an internet-based software company and provider in the tri-state area.
 ## install
 add our custom repository to to dalamud. settings > experimental > custom plugin repositories
  ```